Chicken Korma Recipe

 Instructions

-• To a mixing bowl, add chicken, yogurt, ginger garlic paste, turmeric, salt, red chili powder and garam masala.
+• Marinade: To a mixing bowl, add the ingredients mentioned under the tittle Marinade – chicken, yogurt, ginger garlic, turmeric, salt, red chili powder and garam masala.
+Mix well to coat the chicken with the ingredients.
+Cover and keep aside.

-• Mix well & raise the heat to bring to a boil.
-Reduce the heat.
-Cover and cook on a low flame until chicken is cooked to tender & you see traces of oil over the korma.
+• Make Chicken Korma: Add the onion puree, salt, coriander powder, garam masala and chili powder (optional, for deeper color).
+Stir in the hot water and rise the heat to bring to a boil.
+Cover and cook on a medium low heat until the chicken is cooked through & you see traces of oil over the korma.

 Notes

-You may skip the whole spices but they release a nice aroma when added to the hot oil.
+• You may omit the whole spices but they release a nice aroma when added to the hot oil.
+It is hard to find and remove them from the sauce later, if you are afraid of biting into them, simply omit.

-The amount of water to use may vary as it depends on the age of the chicken used.
-Older chicken requires more water.
-So pour water just as needed.
+• The amount of water to use varies & depends on the kind of chicken.
+Older birds and organic poultry require more water.
+So add water only in batches as you cook.

-If you do not have a powerful blender, you may blend the onions and onions with half cup water called in the recipe.
+• If you do not have a powerful blender, you may blend the onions and nuts with half cup water called in the recipe.

 Video